2–8a Rutland Gate

 2–8a Rutland Gate is a large terraced house on Rutland Gate in the Knightsbridge district of London, overlooking Hyde Park.
 It was formerly four houses and built as 2 Rutland Gate and 4–8a Rutland Gate, but the houses were converted into a single property during the mid-1980s.
+It is considered the most expensive house in the United Kingdom, having sold for £210 million in 2020.
+However, it has stood empty since 2015.

 Description

 2–8a Rutland Gate is a large white stuccoed house originally built as a terrace of four houses in the mid-19th century.
 The four houses were later converted into a single property.
 A competition to redesign the house was held in 1982 and won by the architectural firm YRM.
 The present 2–8a Rutland Gate was built between 1985 and 1987, replacing 2 Rutland Gate and 4–8a Rutland Gate, a group of 1930s houses.
 The Survey of London describes the design of the present 2–8a Rutland Gate as "One of YRM's least Modern designs ... the building comprises a rather bland white palazzo."

 In 2012, the house was described as having seven storeys and 45 bedrooms, with a total size of 60000 sqft.
 The interior of 2–8a Rutland Gate has a swimming pool, underground parking, several lifts, and substantial interior decoration of gold leaf.
 The interior of the house was described as having been decorated by Monzer Hammoud by The Guardian and by the French designer Alberto Pinto by the Evening Standard in July 2015.
 The windows of the house are believed to be bulletproof.

 2–8a Rutland Gate has been likened to two other palatial London houses, Bridgewater House in St James's, and Dudley House in Mayfair.